806.8 Storm Water Pollution Prevention Plan (SWPPP)

 Sediment deposits shall be removed and disposed of when the deposit approaches 1/2 the height of the fence or sooner.
 If required by heavy sediment loading, a second silt fence shall be installed as directed by the engineer.
 Installation of a second silt fence will sometimes preclude sediment cleanout or repair to the original silt fence.
 In such cases the damaged silt fence will be removed at project close out when other temporary BMPs are removed.

-At the discretion of the engineer the following product examples or other approved BMPs may be substituted for perimeter geotextile silt fence.
+At the discretion of the engineer the following product examples or other approved BMPs, such as mulch berms, may be substituted for perimeter geotextile silt fence.
 These devices should be installed in accordance with manufacturer recommendations.
 In the case of the wattles, socks and log devices, if practical and possible, a cradle trench should be created to lay the product in to ensure proper contact with the ground surface.
-This may not be appropriate if installing these devices in areas with existing grass cover, such as yards, or in areas with shallow utilities or bedrock beneath; however, care should be taken to ensure flush contact with the ground surface.
+This may not be appropriate if installing these devices in areas with existing grass cover, such as yards, or in areas with shallow utilities or bedrock beneath.
+Even so, care should be taken to ensure flush contact with the ground surface.
 Thought should also be put into product choice based on expected longevity, as some devices listed below will decompose or break down more quickly than others, and may require replacement or multiple replacements during the life of a job.
-In general, perimeter silt fence installations should have a minimum of 9” in effective height unless site conditions warrant a higher or lower effective height.
+In general, perimeter silt fence installations should have a minimum 9” in effective height, as measured in the field, unless site conditions warrant a higher or lower effective height.

 - Sediment STOP

 - Compost Filter Socks/Berms

 806.8.6.4.5 Rock/Mesh Sediment Control Fence and Inlet Protection Device